php-java/php-java/README.md

 echo $dynamicFieldAccessor->get('fieldName');
 ```

-### Call to a dynamic method
+### Call a dynamic method
-If you want to get/set dynamic method (same as field), you need call to `construct` method on Java by PHPJava.
+If you want to get/set dynamic method (same as a field), you need to call the `construct` method on Java by PHPJava.

-- ex) Call dynamic method as following.
+- ex) Call dynamic method as follows:

 ```php
 <?php